Personal profile

 Research interests

-I am interested in ensuring the safety of AI systems (see AI safety).
-My work focuses on using formal and mathematical methods to understand and verify the behavior of AI systems, especially those involving multiple autonomous AI agents (see multi-agent systems).
-I draw on techniques from formal verification, logic, and game theory.
-Here are the main areas I work on:
+I am interested in ensuring the safety of goal-directed AI systems—nowadays referred to as “agentic AI” (see AI safety).
+My research focuses on applying formal and mathematical methods to analyse and verify the behaviour of AI systems, particularly those involving multiple autonomous agents (see multi-agent systems).
+I draw on techniques from formal verification, logic, and game theory to develop rigorous approaches that guarantee correctness and robustness.
+My main research areas include:

 I am the main developer of EVE (Equilibrium Verification Environment), a tool for rational verification.
 The tool can be used online from http://eve.cs.ox.ac.uk.
 I am always interested in improving EVE (e.g., faster techniques, new use cases, etc.) and welcome potential collaborations.